Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Results and Analyses

 For further verification, we separately show top 5 images retrieved by the best conv. and FC layers of GoogLeNet at the opposite sides of a dotted line in Fig. \ref{figure:VI}.
 Where correct results are surrounded by green rectangle while red denotes wrong.

-The results can be explained based on the nature of the data.
-Query images from RS19 and RSSCN7 are covered by texture and massive structure, for example, blocky structure in farmland and canopy texture in forest.
-However, the most important elements in query images from UCM are local targets: airplane and storage tanks.
-FC layers focus on global semantic information, whereas conv. features grasp the structured information rather than abstract semantic information, they are unequal for object-oriented dataset, like UCM.
+The results can be explained based on the characteristics of the data.
+Query images from RS19 and RSSCN7 are mainly covered by texture and massive structure, for example, blocky structure in farmland and canopy texture in forest.
+However, the most important elements in query images from UCM are ground targets: airplane and storage tanks.
+FC layers focus on global semantic information, whereas conv. layers extract the information from local regions.
+If we take away airplanes from UCM images in Fig. \ref{figure:VI}(c), the results of conv. layers can be regarded to be better than FC layers on account of the very similar runway background.
+Since conv. features describe the structured information better than abstract semantic information, they are inadaptable to object-oriented dataset, such as UCM.